A Note on the Minimum Number of Edges in Hypergraphs with Property O: Introduction

-\begin{definition} Given an oriented $k$-graph $\mH = (V, \mE)$, we say that $\mH$ has \emph{Property O} if for every linear order $<$ of $V$, there exists $\vec{e} \in \mE$ that is consistent with $<$.
+\begin{definition}[Property O] Given an oriented $k$-graph $\mH = (V, \mE)$, we say that $\mH$ has Property O if for every linear order $<$ of $V$, there exists an edge $\vec{e} \in \mE$ that is consistent with $<$.
 Furthermore, let $f(k)$ be the minimum number of edges in an oriented $k$-graph with Property O. That is,

 \end{definition}